10 reasons to study via Distance Education at Macquarie University

 - Flexibility - offering students the ability to choose to study when it suits them best, and to potentially accelerate their program through studying over summer (Session 3)

-- Varied program options - the ability to study a variety of units in Arts, Science, Law or Education programs
+- Varied program options - the ability to study a variety of units in Arts, Ancient History, Science, Law, Security Studies or Early Childhood Education programs

 - Online enrolment and admission - the convenience of being able to accept your offer and enrol online into your program, without having to come to campus